dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 > [!CAUTION]
 > Dependency injection containers are not always suitable for a .NET MAUI app.
 Dependency injection introduces additional complexity and requirements that might not be appropriate or useful to smaller apps.
 If a class doesn't have any dependencies, or isn't a dependency for other types, it might not make sense to put it in the container.
 In addition, if a class has a single set of dependencies that are integral to the type and will never change, it might not make sense to put them in the container.

 The registration of types requiring dependency injection should be performed in a single method in your app.
 This method should be invoked early in the app's lifecycle to ensure it's aware of the dependencies between its classes.
-Apps should typically perform this in the `CreateMauiApp` method in the `MauiProgram` class:
+Apps should typically perform this in the `CreateMauiApp` method in the `MauiProgram` class.
+The `MauiProgram` class calls into the `CreateMauiApp` method to create a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
+The <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object has a <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property of type <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection>, which provides a place to register your types, such as views, view-models, and services for dependency injection:

 ```csharp
 public static class MauiProgram